-Cancer patients in Nigeria are soon to experience some respite as additional new cancer treatment machines are to be installed at the Lagos University Teaching Hospital (LUTH) and the National Hospital Abuja by June 2018.
+Cancer patients in Nigeria are soon to experience some respite as additional new cancer machines are to be installed at the Lagos University Teaching Hospital (LUTH) and the National Hospital Abuja by June 2018.

 The good news was contained in the message by Health Minister, Professor Isaac Adewole to mark the 2018 world cancer day.